jiabin/JuliusRefererBundle/Resources/doc/index.md

 ## SonataAdmin  support

 This bundle supports [SonataAdminBundle](http://sonata-project.org/bundles/admin/master/doc/index.html).
 It will detect automatically sonata admin bundle and add a new item in your side menu.
-You can override this admin class by changing the value of `julius_referer.referer_admin.class` parameter in your configuration.
+You can override the default admin class by changing the value of `julius_referer.referer_admin.class` parameter in your configuration.

 Here is an example:
 ```